 As well as indicating the main entrance of the house, they were designed to protect you from the inclement weather and more often that not where found on larger houses in wealthier areas.

-However, in the US they originate from the early 1900s and are more of an extension, an open room attached to the front of the house for example and were very much part of neighbourly socialisation in small towns where people would visit their friends sitting on their front porches in the evenings.
+However, in the US, the front porch originates from the early 1900s and is more of an extension, an open room attached to the front of the house, for example.
+A front porch is very much part of neighborly socialization in small towns where people would visit their friends sitting on their front porches in the evenings.

 What are the different types of porches?